Cram\'{e}r type large deviations for trimmed L-statistics: Our method (representation for by a non-trimmed L-statistic)

 and since $J(u)=J_w(u)$ for $\alp<u\le A_n$ and $J(1-\be)=J_w(u)$ for $u>1-\be$, the expression on the r.h.s. in \eqref{ptf_lem_5} is equal to $R_n^{(1)}$. \\ {\bf Case 3}. $1-\be\le A_n\le 1-B_n$.
 In this case $D_n$ can be written as

 This completes the proof of representation~\eqref{lem_2.1_1}.
-The lemma is proved. \quad { $\square$}
+The lemma is proved.

-To conclude this section, we note that the idea of the $L$-statistic approximation was first appeared as a~result of observation of the fact that the asymptotic variances of $\tn^0$ and of the non-trimmed $L$-statistic $\widetilde{L}_n$ based on the Winsorized random variables coincide.
-This idea of $L$-statistic approximation can also be regarded as an~extension of the one used in Gribkova \& Helmers~\cite{gh2006}-\cite{gh2007} and~\cite{gh2014}, where the second order asymptotic properties -- the Berry--Esseen bounds and Edgeworth type expansions -- were established for (slightly) trimmed means and their studentized versions, to the case of trimmed $L$-statistics.
-In the papers mentioned, we used a~$U$-statistic approximation for a~(slightly) trimmed mean taking a~sum of i.i.d.
-Winsorized observations as a~linear term of the~$U$-statistic; in order to get the quadratic term, we applied some special Bahadur--Kiefer representations of von Mises statistic type for (intermediate) sample quantiles (cf.~Gribkova \& Helmers~\cite{gh2011}).
+In conclusion of this section, we note that the idea of the $L$-statistic approximation emerged as a~result of the observation of the fact that the asymptotic variances of $\tn^0$ and of the non-trimmed $L$-statistic $\widetilde{L}_n$ based on the Winsorized random variables coincide.
+This idea of $L$-statistic approximation can also be regarded as an~extension of the one used in Gribkova and Helmers~\cite{gh2006}-\cite{gh2007} and~\cite{gh2014} (where the second order asymptotic properties -- the Berry--Esseen bounds and Edgeworth type expansions -- were established for (slightly) trimmed means and their studentized versions) to the case of trimmed $L$-statistics.
+In the papers mentioned, we constructed the $U$-statistic type approximations for (slightly) trimmed means using sums of i.i.d.
+Winsorized observations as the linear $U$-statistic terms; in order to get the quadratic terms, we applied some special Bahadur--Kiefer representations of von Mises statistic type for (intermediate) sample quantiles (cf.~Gribkova and Helmers~\cite{gh2011}).